open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.3/deployment/upgrade/upgrade-prerequisites.md

 ## 1.3.0

+### New Alerts and Observability

+We have fully reworked how we manage alerts to make the experience easier for end users.
+Now, alerts have been split between Alerts and Observability, both working with a full new backend implementation.

+This means that there is no automatic way for us to migrate alerts from the old system to the new feature.
+**You will need to recreate your alerts manually.**

 ### Secrets Manager

 The Secrets Manager `noop` option has been renamed to `db`.
 You can find this in the config below: